 The husk fiber can be used to make erosion-control blankets to prevent soil erosion.

 There is beauty in the simple so we only buy what we need.
 Whenever possible, we buy products made locally in the Philippines.

 We take the impure fresh water that saturates our region, purify it to meet our needs, and release it for others to use safely—a model we are helping others to learn.

 We recycle the heat from our plant’s air conditioning to produce all the heat we need in our production method, dramatically reducing our carbon footprint.

 We have trained over 200 farmers in organic farming techniques.
 In addition, we have planted over 550 coconut seedlings to prepare for the next generation of coconut trees.
-By the end of 2015 we plan to plant a total of 55,000 coconut seedlings.
+This year we will distribute over 1,500 seedlings from our nursery to local farmers.